 John is the proud owner of a zero emission MG4 (left) which he has had for 12 months.
-His presentation began with a video of the early use of electric vehicles which served to demonstrate how versatile they were even 100 years ago-they are They were nothing new! of particular interest to ladies at the time as-unlike steam which was somewhat dirty-they were cleaner became and hence known as shopping cars.
-They could do 100 miles on a charge, and there were charging stations all over New York and could do 23 mph uphill!
+His presentation began with a video of the early use of electric vehicles which served to demonstrate how versatile they were even 100 years ago-they are nothing new!
+Thev were of particular interest to ladies at the time as unlike steam which was somewhat dirty-they were cleaner and hence became known as They could do shopping cars.
+100 miles on a charge, and there were charging stations all over

+New York and could do 23 mph uphill!